Bahamas to Panama

 unrealistic levels in some cases.

-Panama flight to Panama City later that day, spent Saturday seeing that area, and then
+an Air Panama flight to Panama City later that day, spent Saturday seeing that

-flew back to the states.
-Here are some more snapshots from the trip.
+area, and then flew back to the states.
+I've posted some more snapshots from

 Leaving George Town harbor